 After being ONLY in my left foot for 3 years, the CRPS spread up to my knee in May 2015, spread to my right pinky toe and bottom of my right foot in June 2015, and then spread again up to my left thigh in November in 2015.
 In late 2016 the CRPS spread AGAIN into my ENTIRE left arm, hand and parts of my right arm.

-Because CRPS affects circulation to the area affected, my left foot and leg are constantly mottled and often turn either BRIGHT red or purple with swelling large enough that my foot doesn’t fit into most of my shoes.
+CRPS affects circulation to the area affected so my right pinky toe, my left foot and left leg are constantly mottled and often turn either BRIGHT red or purple with swelling large enough that my foot doesn’t fit into most of my shoes.
 The skin is flaking and shiny.
 The nails have become very brittle.
-Both my left foot and leg are a different temperature than my other leg and foot which is typical with CRPS.
-My great Aunt also had this so my drs think there is a genetic component for me as to why I developed it.
+Ive had a lot of leg hair fall out.
+My left limbs are a different temperature than my right hand/arm/leg/foot which is typical with CRPS.
+My great Aunt also had this so my drs think there is a definite genetic component for me as to why I developed it.

-I now use a wheelchair to get around as putting weight on either foot is incredibly painful due to the nerve pain and nerve damage becoming increasily worse.
+I now use a wheelchair to get around as putting weight on either foot is incredibly painful due to the nerve pain and nerve damage becoming increasingly worse.

 In a cruel twist of fate 5 months after developing the CRPS, I became VERY sick with Chronic Lyme Disease and Bartonella (still not laughing Universe).